 Photo Courtesy of Bletchley Park

-Bletchley Park is fittingly featured in the Imitation Game - the real interior is seen during the bar scenes, filmed in the house's Ballroom.
+Bletchley Park is fittingly featured in the Imitation Game - the real interior is seen during the bar scenes, filmed in the house's ballroom.
 The mansion, where nearly 9,000 people worked around the clock in drab prefab buildings to decipher German codes during World War II, survived beyond the war and has now been preserved and restored.
-In 1993, it became a museum and has undergone an £8 million renovation, and is well worth visiting for a piece of recent British history.
+In 1993, it became a museum and has undergone an £8 million renovation, well worth visiting for a piece of recent British history.
 The building houses an exhibition of props and costumes used in the film.

 Photo Courtesy of Bletchley Park